matn7/Google-Platform-Notes/gcp/SecurityAndNetworkingPracticeTest.md

 - `gcloud network firewall-rules create`
 - `gcloud network rules create`
 - `gcloud compute rules create`
-- :white_check_mark: **gcloud compute firewall-rules create**
+- :white_check_mark: **`gcloud compute firewall-rules create`**

 ```
-The product you are working with is compute and the resource you are creating is a firewall rule, so
+* The product you are working with is compute and the resource you are creating is a firewall rule, so
-"gcloud compute firewall-rules create" is correct.
-Other options references network instead of compute.
+'gcloud compute firewall-rules create' is correct.
+* Other options references network instead of compute.
-One option references rules instead of firewall-rules, which makes it incorrect.
+* One option references rules instead of firewall-rules, which makes it incorrect.
 ```

 **Question 40: What command is used to create a DNS zone in the command line?**